-The LoRa Library in Cinema Motion stores your trained avatars so you can apply them directly to video generation.
-This is what makes WAN 2.2 different from other models: the character stays consistent in the video output without a reference image from Picture Lab.
+The LoRA Library in Cinema Motion stores your trained avatars so you can apply them directly to AI video generation.
+WAN 2.2 is the only video model with a dedicated LoRA Library — the character stays consistent in the output without a reference image from Picture Lab.

 Select WAN 2.2

 Open Cinema Motion and choose WAN 2.2 from the model selector.
-This is the model with a dedicated LoRa Library control in the Cinema Motion bar.
-The control bar shows a LoRa Library button on the left.
+This is the model with a dedicated LoRA Library control in the Cinema Motion bar.

 - Avatar — trained characters (people or consistent personas)